Otago Decorative & Fine Arts Society (Otago DFAS)

 Our venue is the Auditorium, 1st Floor, Dunedin Public Art Gallery, The Octagon, Dunedin.
 Lectures begin promptly at 7.30pm.
 Members and guests have the opportunity to talk with the lecturer, meet other members and chat with friends over a glass of wine and light refreshments following the talk.

-In 2024 we offer a mix of accredited The Arts Society lecturers from the UK, two from New Zealand and one Australian-based lecturer, all delivered in our gallery venue.
+In 2025 we offer seven accredited The Arts Society lecturers from the UK and one Australian-based lecturer, all delivered in our gallery venue.
 Six of these will be with us in person and two will come via live broadcast from the UK.
 Online lectures will be held in the winter months and members will also have access to all online events on offer from our sister societies across the country.

 Our arrangements may be subject to change if the need arises.